Hike The Overland Track:

 The Overland is a 65km track (+side tracks) through the alpine highlands of Tasmania and is considered to be amongst the Worlds best multi-day hikes.

-We’re going to walk this track over the next 6 days with the Tasmanian Walking Company.
-We’ve chosen to do it with this well-respected company as the Track is notorious for having unpredictable weather at any time of year (a young adult died in a February blizzard some years ago) and we’re not familiar with walking in such conditions.
+We’re going to hike this track over the next 6 days with the Tasmanian Walking Company.
+We’ve chosen to do it with this well-respected company as the Track is notorious for having unpredictable weather at any time of year (a young adult died in a February blizzard some years ago) and we’re not familiar with hiking in such conditions.
 Also our hut accommodation and food is provided allowing us to reduce our pack weights, still carrying 10kg.
-There are no shortcuts to the distance walked though!
+There are no shortcuts to the distance hiked though!

 Tuesday 13th February